Table of Contents:

 How does the solar rebate work in Queensland?

-- The Australian Government has a scheme in place to help reduce the cost of solar power systems.
-The financial incentive (or the ‘government rebate’ as it’s commonly called) is issued in the form of Small-scale Technology Certificates (STCs).
-Each STC has a monetary value from $0 – $40 – at the time of creating this blog, it’s sitting around $35 per STC.
+The Australian Government has a scheme in place to help reduce the cost of solar power systems.
+The STC financial incentive (or the ‘government rebate’ or ‘solar scheme’ as it’s commonly called) is issued in the form of Small-scale Technology Certificates (STCs).
+Each STC has a monetary value from $0 – $40 – at the moment it’s sitting around $34 per STC (as of January 2023).
 The higher the STC price the more ‘rebate’ you get.

-- The below figures are estimates for STC pricing as of early May 2022 in South East Queensland.
+The below figures are estimates for STC pricing as of January 2023 in South East Queensland.
 It is to be used as a guide only.

 Solar System Size